 LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will be able to recognize and understand how to respond appropriately to signs and behaviors that may be associated with impairment in the workplace.
 Specific learning objectives to address potential knowledge gaps include:

 - Identify risk factors and signs of impairment in the workplace.

-- Analyze barriers to early identification of impaired nurses.
+- Discuss barriers to early identification of impaired nurses.

 - Summarize the essential steps to report or refer a nurse who may be impaired.

-- Outline employer initiatives aimed at prevention and early identification of impairment in the workplace.
+- Describe employer initiatives aimed at prevention and early identification of impairment in the workplace.

 TABLE OF CONTENTS

-Impairment occurs when a nurse is unable to provide safe patient care due to the use of a mood- or mind-altering substance and/or due to the presence of a physical condition or a distorted thought process from a psychological condition (IPN, 2015b).
+Impairment occurs when a nurse is unable to provide safe patient care due to the use of a mood- or mind-altering substance and/or due to the presence of a physical condition or a distorted thought process from a psychological condition (IPN, 2023).
 Impairment not only endangers patients but also threatens the health and safety of the impaired nurse, puts colleagues at risk, causes a significant financial burden for employers, and compromises the integrity of the nursing profession.
 A healthcare worker’s impaired performance also puts patients at risk for unsafe care as well as inadequate pain relief and possible exposure to infectious diseases from contaminated needles and drugs (ASHP, 2022).

 DEFINITION OF TERMS